mth/yeti/doc/reference.rst

     FuncType    = ("->" / "\u2192") !OpChar SP BareType SkipSP;
     JavaType    = ClassName "[]"*;

-Type description is one of the following: function, type paramater (starts with ``'`` or ``^``), Java class name (prefixed with ``~``), structure, variant or type name.
+Type description is one of the following: function, type parameter (starts with ``'`` or ``^``), Java class name (prefixed with ``~``), structure, variant or type name.
 Type name may be followed by optional parameter list that is embedded between ``<`` and ``>``.
 Java class name may be followed